 ANN for Materials Design

 The relation among composition, process and properties of new materials design are influenced by many complicated factors.
 In the context of materials science, ANN performs a great job for prediction and function approximation with respect to materials’ performance, but there are not many ANN applications enough for forecasting materials properties for materials design.
-Li, Qi et al. (2007) [45] studied a new route for the designing of lead-free solder that can find out the influence of adding input variables into tensile strength, shear strength and solidification temperature of Sn-Ag alloy by using multilayer BP Neural Network.
+Li, Qi et al. (2007) [45] studied a new route for the designing of lead-free solder that can find out the influence of adding input variables (the contents of In.
+Bi, Sb, RE, Sn, Ag, Cu) into tensile strength, shear strength and solidification temperature of Sn-Ag alloy by using multilayer BP Neural Network.
 The best network structure 7-40-40-40-1 with three hidden layers was chosen.
 Data from one reference came into the ANN for training and testing.
 The analysis result in Table 3 showed that the error rates between expected output and predicted output was within 5%, but only one of them gave 7% error rate because of less amount of training data, unexact measurement of shear strength and poor-proportionally distributed data.
 This work also indicated that more accurate prediction results can be obtained with big amount of training data.
 However, ANN still gave good agreement with given experimental conditions and it was verified for making the feasible estimates of the property of the lead-free solder.

 Table 3.
 Analysis result for design of lead-free solder [45]